IBM/FabricNodeSDK-Starter/README.md

 b.
 Generate certificates

   * The `crypto-config.yaml` (Crypto configuration file) defines the identity of "who is who".
-It tells peers and orderers what organization they belown to and what doman they belong to.
+It tells peers and orderers what organization they belong to and what domain they belong to.

 c.
 Create Peers, Orderers and Channel